namngduc/BotSendo/README.md

 make train-core
 ```
 + This will train the Rasa Core model and store it inside the `/models/dialogue` folder of your project directory.
-3. In a new terminal start the server for the custom action by running:
+3. Open a new terminal start the server for the custom action by running(*Keep this terminal running*):
 ```php
 make actions
 ```